stfc/cloud-docker-images/cloud-chatops/README.md

 Integration tests should be developed / run alongside unit tests when working on the code.<br>
 They offer the benefit of end-to-end functional testing inside a development environment / workspace.<br> Integration tests are run from [dev.py](src/dev.py) using flags to specify which tests to run.<br>
+`dev.py` will always run the Slack application after the tests so you can test the slash commands.<br>

 E.g.
 ```shell
 # See the help message for information